Total Semester Credit Hours Required

 36 semester credit hours

-An oral examination will include a comprehensive review of the major area of emphasis, the culminating project, and evaluation of musical styles.
-The result of the exam will be reported as:
+An oral examination of approximately two hours in length will cover a comprehensive review of the major area of emphasis, the culminating project, and general music literacy.
+The result of this examination will be given

 Master of Arts in Music with an Emphasis In Music Therapy Program of Study (36 semester credit hours)

 |MU 5533||Philosophies and Theories of Music Therapy||3|

 |MU 5911||Independent Study (Taken 3 times.
 Music Therapy Clinical Electives: relaxation, imagery, improvisation, practicum.)||3|

 Approved electives may be selected from psychology, sociology, music therapy, social work, special education, drama, business and economics, music education, applied music, and other fields appropriate to the student’s goals.
 Students may choose to complete a minor in a related field with the approval of the music therapy advisor and the appropriate department.